“Building Futuristic Dome Home Communities on Planet Earth and Beyond.” ― Pacific Domes

 Using organic geopolymer materials to construct 3-D printed domes makes a whole lot of sense.
 You would:

 There’s another Russian-born entrepreneur who’s already envisioning going to Mars.
 Driven by a desire to create affordable housing and automate everything for the reasons stated above, Nikita Chen-yun-tai dreams of being the first to start building on Mars, too.

 Inventor of the mobile printer and founder of ‘Apis Cor’ company, Nikita Chen-yun-tai opened his first representative branch office in San Francisco in 2015.
-Then in 2017 Nikita demonstrated the building of the first 3-D printed home: The first on-site house has been printed in Russia”.
+Then in 2017 Nikita demonstrated the building of the first 3-D printed home.